-

 The most important thing that children learn is not in the classical school curriculum, but at home in the family: and that is a humanistic, non-material attitude combined with a love of one's country.

-In my eyes, today's schools place more emphasis on teaching the basics, for example, in mathematics or basic knowledge, but there is far too little reference to practice.
-In this respect, we are still far from a modern and progressive education system.
 We have a large number of young people in Iran with enormous learning abilities, but it is precisely these intelligent, young people who have to learn many things in our school system that are useless for their everyday lives, e.g. religious education or checking their loyalty to the Islamic Republic of Iran.
 For this reason, a modern education based on knowledge is difficult to implement in Iran today.

 Many young Iranians do not want or are not able to follow the ideological guidelines and that is why they do not get admission to study or further education.
 Those of these people, who have the financial means, go abroad to study and the others try to survive here in a depressive atmosphere.
 Drug addiction, suicides and lack of perspective are the consequences of our education system.